 Arizona‘s sales tax for cars is 5.6%.
 Some counties charge an additional percentage of tax, and still, select Arizona cities charge another tax on top of those two.
 Sales tax amounts are calculated based on the car’s value, so the more expensive the car, the more taxes you’ll owe.
 Arizonans also pay a title tax, plate transfer tax and a registration tax.
 If you’re in the market for an electric or hybrid car, there is good news; in Arizona, you are eligible for tax deductions for purchasing an EV or hybrid.

-All five of these factors are things to consider when you are looking to purchase your next ride.
+All six of these factors are things to consider when you are looking to purchase your next ride.
 Outside of the just the sticker price, these factors will help you understand how to budget for your purchase.
 Plus, by looking past the immediate expense and down the road five years, you can add up the ongoing costs of your dream car and determine if it’s truly a ride you can afford.

 Ready to get your perfect ride?GET STARTED NOW